egedemirtas/java-ocp/README.md

     - This way you don't need your interface anymore!!
 In the animal example you just need to change the parameter in `print()` as a predicate class.
 Nothing else will be changed
   2. `Consumer`
     - only need to know `void accept(T t)`
-    - When you want receive a value but but return it (you might need it if you just want to print the value)
+    - When you want receive a value but not return it (you might need it if you just want to print the value)
     ```java
     public static void main(String[] args) {
       Consumer<String> consumer = x -> System.out.println(x);   // we don't have the value to be printed yet, but value will be provided when we print